Hays title

 Felten sculptures are everywhere in Hays.
 For a more intimate artistic experience, visit his two-story Stone Gallery.
 The self-taught sculptor installed little bits of whimsy around his studio.
 If Felten is working in the studio, stop and chat with him.
 His work isn’t limited to sculpture.
 He paints, makes pottery, and shoots pictures.
 His work was a finalist in the Kansas Sampler Foundation’s 8 Wonders of Kansas Art contest.
 Tours are available with advance notice.

-Experience Hays, the German Capital of Kansas
+7. Experience Hays, the German Capital of Kansas

 In the 1870s, the Volgadeutsch (Germans from Russia) left their century-long homes along the Volga River, where they had been invited by Catherine the Great.
 The current Tsar had revoked the privileges that had attracted the Germans to move, and they looked to Kansas for a new home.
-From 1870 to 1907, the Volgadeutsch made their homes in various cities and communities in Ellis County.
+From 1870 to 1907, the Volgadeutsch lived in various communities in Ellis County.
 Since wood was hard to find, many settlers built their homes from sod blocks.
-Visit the Volga German Haus on the Ellis County Historical Society grounds to see what life was like for early settlers.
-While at the museum, stroll through the Catharine Model Buildings Display.

 Basilica of St. Fidelis, Victoria